Sedation Can Help Patients Relax during Dental Treatment

 Types of Sedation We Provide

 Dr. Peers offers two different types of sedation for his patients.
-The type recommended will depend on the patient’s level of fear or the complexity of their treatment.
+The type recommended will depend on the patient’s level of anxiety as well as the complexity of their treatment.

-Also known as “laughing gas,” nitrous oxide is a type of conscious inhalation sedation that helps patients relax and feel comfortable.
+Also known as “laughing gas,” nitrous oxide is a type of conscious inhaled sedation that helps patients relax and feel comfortable.
 It is administered through a nose mask that remains in place throughout the entire treatment.
 A local anesthetic is also administered to the area being treated.
-Under the effects of nitrous oxide, patients will be able to respond to Dr. Peers’ commands, but will be in a state of deep relaxation, unaware of what is going on around them.
-Shortly after the the nose mask is removed, the effects of the gas wear off patients have little or no memory of the procedure.
-Patients can generally drive themselves home following their procedure.
+Under the effects of nitrous oxide, patients will be able to respond to Dr. Peers’ commands but will be in a state of deep relaxation, unaware of what is going on around them.
+Shortly after the nose mask is removed, the effects of the gas wear off and patients have little or no memory of the procedure.
+Patients can generally drive themselves home.

-Like nitrous oxide IV sedation is another type of conscious sedation; however, IV sedation is administered directly to the bloodstream, allowing for greater control.
+Like nitrous oxide, IV sedation is another type of conscious sedation.
+However, IV sedation is administered directly to the bloodstream, allowing for greater control.
 As with nitrous oxide sedation, a local anesthetic will be administered in combination with IV sedation for maximum comfort.
-Patients who undergo IV sedation will achieve a deeper, more relaxed state, but will still be able to respond to simple commands from Dr. Peers.
+Patients who undergo IV sedation at our Park City office will achieve a deeper, more relaxed state, but will still be able to respond to simple commands from our team.
 This type of sedation is generally recommended for patients who require extensive dental work or who have higher levels of anxiety.
-Because the after effects are stronger and you will feel groggy and disoriented for several hours afterwards, you will need to arrange for transportation home.
+Because the aftereffects are stronger and you will feel groggy and disoriented for several hours afterward, you will need to arrange for transportation home.

-If you are one of the 40 million who avoid visiting the dentist each year as a result of dental phobia, you may enjoy the benefits that sedation can provide for you.
-Sedation allows patients who have been living in pain receive comfortable care in a relaxing environment under the care of a trusted dentist.
-Contact our office today online or call (435) 615-9840 to schedule your consultation with Dr. Peers.
+If you are one of the millions of Americans who avoid visiting the dentist each year as a result of dental phobia, you may enjoy the benefits that sedation can provide for you.
+Contact Park City Oral Surgery today online or call (435) 615-9840 to schedule your consultation with Dr. Peers.